strykeforce/thirdcoast-examples/README.md

 ## swerve-example

-Gradle project with an example of Third Coast swerve drive that drives in teleop.
+Gradle project created with [cookiecutter-robot](https://github.com/strykeforce/cookiecutter-robot) with an example of Third Coast swerve drive driving in teleop.

 ## telemetry-example